f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab6.rst

 .. role:: raw-html(raw)
    :format: html

-Step 6: Verify that everything is working as expected
+Verify that everything is working as expected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Revisit the sites visited from **Step 0:**